Blatke/Bodymask/README.md

 This is a HS2/AI-Shoujo clothes mod for culling chara's body off the rendering process.
 Simply, it makes some body parts invisible.
 When wearing that sort of shoes with full-body tight, you can also add this bodymask in the Top slot to hide the body.

+If you're already a modder and don't know how to make bodymask, please check: https://github.com/Blatke/Bodymask/blob/main/How%20to%20mod%20it%3F%20-%20For%20Modders.md .

 ## How to Use
 1. Download the .zipmod file for the latest version on the **[Release](https://github.com/Blatke/Bodymask/releases)** page, and install it like how you install any other mods.
 2. In Chara Maker Mode, go to the **Top** tab on the Outfit panel, and search for "**bodymask**" in the searching box.
 Add it to your chara.